 • More than 70% of pharmacy graduates enter a community retail practice.

-The College encompasses a main campus in Philadelphia and a branch campus, Georgia Campus—Philadelphia College of Osteopathic Medicine (GA–PCOM), established in 2004 and located in the suburbs of Atlanta, Georgia (Suwanee, Gwinnett County).
+Established in 1899, PCOM is a multidisciplinary, dual-state health science educational institution.
+The College encompasses a main campus in Philadelphia and a branch campus, Georgia Campus - Philadelphia College of Osteopathic Medicine (GA-PCOM), established in 2005 and located in Suwanee, just north of Atlanta.

 Are you interested?Yes, connect me!